• Skip to primary navigation

 Add the basil to the pesto.

-3. Add clean, dry basil to the food processor and pulse, gently adding olive oil.
+3. Add clean, dry basil to the bowl of a food processor and pulse, gently adding olive oil.

 Basil Pesto ready to use.